-Directions 9 - When you are ready, make your way towards the waterfront.
+When you are ready, make your way towards the waterfront.
 Cross the bridge over Canning Half Tide Lock and follow the riverside footpath.
 Stop outside the Museum of Liverpool.
 Look for a set of large animal sculptures.

+10. Baa-nanas

-10. Baa-nanas Lambananas, Museum of Liverpool
+Lambananas, Museum of Liverpool

-Here outside the new Museum of Liverpool are some unusual animals.
-This group of odd sculptures look a bit like sheep.
-If you look closely they look like sheep that have swallowed huge bananas.
+Outside the Museum of Liverpool this group of odd sculptures look a bit like sheep.
+Look closely and they look like sheep that have swallowed huge bananas.
 So what on earth are they?

 They are called Superlambananas.
 As the name indicates, they are a cross between lambs and bananas.
+The original Superlambanana was a seventeen-foot tall sculpture which moves around the city.
+It was designed in 1998 by Japanese artist Taro Chiezo.